Allisonwonderlax13/https-github.com-obsproject-obs-studio./Keyboard-Shortcuts.md

 * Nudge source down: Down arrow
 * Nudge source left: Left arrow
 * Nudge source right: Right arrow
+* Crop a source: Hold alt and drag the bounding box (edges turn green to indicate they are cropped)
 * Temporarily disable source snapping (if enabled): Hold ctrl while moving/adjusting bounding box

 #### Only active when the preview is set to fixed scaling (canvas or output)